twbs/bootstrap/.github/CONTRIBUTING.md

 * Please **do not** open issues regarding the official themes offered on <https://themes.getbootstrap.com/>.
   Instead, please email any questions or feedback regarding those themes to `themes AT getbootstrap DOT com`.

+* Please **do not** open issues regarding the official themes offered on http://themes.getbootstrap.com/ .
+Instead, please email any questions or feedback regarding those themes to `themes AT getbootstrap DOT com`.

 ## Issues and labels